-In order to start and finish in the same approximate time period as the actual Tour de France, the competition proceeded quickly through the first round with 8 blogs (4 intermediate sprints per day).
-Each sprint was given 3 days for voting to occur, and because of the time frame needed to keep pace with the Tour de France, no adjustments were made in voting based on weekday/weekend scheduling.
-In the last two Rounds of competition, voting was extended to a four day time period to give everyone a chance to vote.
+In order to start and finish in the same approximate time period as the actual Tour de France, the competition proceeded quickly through the first round with 8 blogs (4 intermediate sprints) per day.
+Each sprint was given 3 days for voting to occur.
+In the last two Rounds of competition, voting was extended, when possible, to a four day time period to give everyone a chance to vote.

-You can view the complete story of how each Stage played out by viewing the 2011 Tour de Personal Finance Bracket.
+You can view the complete story of how each Stage played out by viewing the 2012 Tour de PF Bracket.

 When all was said and done, the month-long event featured the following statistics:

 - 544 total comments/votes – Wow!
 That is an awesome amount of participation!
 Thanks to everyone involved!

 - 1,798 page views of Tour de Personal Finance Stages and posts.

 - 1,500 unique visitors to Tour de Personal Finance Stages and posts.

 2012 REFLECTIONS AND GOALS FOR 2013 TOUR DE PERSONAL FINANCE

 As I mentioned above, I think that overall, the 2012 edition of this event went very well.

 Listed below are the things that I very much enjoyed about this event the past month: